An Aussie’s guide to surviving winter in Canada

 Get involved in a snowball fightThese are the most fun when your opponent is unsuspecting.
 Go ahead, be a kid for a moment and attack like you’re going for gold!
 Pro-tip: the snow is best for snowballs when the temperatures are a little bit warmer (i.e. minus 5).
 When it’s super cold out, the snow is basically dust.

-Now that I am well into my first Canadian winter, I have realized two main things:
+Now that I am well into my first Canadian winter, I have realized two important things:

 - Winter is actually really incredible if you aren’t afraid to get outside and explore it.
 The world has so many beautiful extremities and I feel privileged to get to experience such magnificence in Canada.